 The Awards Night, held every two years by Engineers Australia, recognises the State’s engineers’ outstanding achievements in their various fields and the invaluable contribution and legacy their projects leave on the economy, community and the environment.

 The State’s top projects across the various engineering sectors are decided on several factors, including:

-The awards were hotly contended by 31 finalists, which were judged by a panel of 12 local practicing and retired engineers and fronted by Chief Judge, Cliff Button.
+The awards were hotly contended by 31 finalists, judged by a panel of 12 local practising and retired engineers and fronted by Chief Judge Cliff Button.